Diplomatic Spat Sinks Turkish-Dutch Ties into New Lows

 Dutch-operated Patriot systems were deployed in southern Turkey for several years as a bulwark against potential missile threats from the Bashar al-Assad regime during the Syrian conflict.

-“Very important is that the Netherlands don’t break up diplomatic ties but just withdraw their ambassador who wasn’t allowed to enter Turkey already,” Dutch scholar Mark Kranenburg told Globe Post Turkey.
+“Very important is that the Netherlands don’t break up diplomatic ties but just withdraw their ambassador who wasn’t allowed to enter Turkey already,” Dutch journalist Mark Kranenburg told Globe Post Turkey.

 He added: “Even more important in my view is the calm reaction of Turkey.
 They emphasized diplomatic ties are still working.”